-We adopted the Graph Convolution-based LFA block proposed in \cite{lu20223dctn} for local feature aggregation.
-We introduced the LFA block (Fig. \ref{fig:LFA}) as follows.
+We adopt the GCN-based LFA block for local feature aggregation.
+The LFA block (Fig. \ref{fig:LFA}) is introduced as follows.

-The input point cloud was first downsampled to $N/4$ points by FPS, generating a sampled point subset $S$, where $N$ is the number of the input points.
-After that, the LFA block constructed multi-scale $k$NN neighborhoods (three scales $k_{1}$, $k_{2}$, $k_{3}$ in our experiments) for each sampled point, to ensure the diversity of the receptive fields.
-Furthermore, in each neighborhood $\chi_{i}$ of the sampled point $S_{i}$, a fused feature $\mathbb{C}_{i}$ of $S_{i}$ was generated by combining its coordinate and feature information $P_{i}, F_{i}$:
+The input point cloud is first downsampled to $N/4$ points by FPS, generating a sampled point subset $S$, where $N$ is the number of the input points.
+After that, the LFA block constructs multi-scale $k$-NN neighborhoods (three scales $k_{1}$, $k_{2}$, $k_{3}$ in our experiments) for each sampled point, to ensure the diversity of the receptive fields.
+In each neighborhood $\chi_{i}$ of the sampled point $S_{i}$, a fused feature $\mathbb{C}_{i}$ is generated by combining its coordinate and feature information $P_{i}, F_{i}$:

 where $F_{i}$ and $P_{i}$ represent the semantic and geometric properties of $S_{i}$ respectively.
 Given the fused neighborhood feature, the Graph Convolution in $\chi_{i}$ can be formulated as:

 where $l_{i}$ is the aggregated local feature of $S_{i}$, $Conv$ is a convolution operation with $1\times1$ kernels, $\Delta\mathbb{C}_{ij}$ represents the relationship between the $j$-th neighborhood point $\chi_{ij}$ and $S_{i}$, which is defined as: